Ingagi: Production

 Much of the footage featured in the film was taken without permission from Grace Mackenzie's 1915 film Heart of Africa, which later resulted in legal action being brought against Congo Pictures by Mackenzie's son.
-The film purports to feature footage of a newly discovered animal, the "Tortadillo", however this animal was in fact a turtle with false wings and scales attached to it.
+The film purports to feature footage of a newly discovered animal, the "Tortadillo"; however, this animal was in fact a turtle with false wings and scales attached to it.
 The majority of the original footage was filmed at the Griffith Park Zoo.

 The gorilla in the film is portrayed with a mixture of stock footage, much of which is actually footage of orangutans and chimpanzees, and actors in gorilla costumes.
 In October 1930, actor Charlie Gemora signed an affidavit swearing that he portrayed the gorilla.
 Actor Hilton Phillips, originally hired to play one of the African natives in the film, alleged that he also played the gorilla.
 Phillips later sued Congo Pictures, claiming they failed to pay him.

 It was reported that Congo Pictures prepared versions of Ingagi dubbed in French, German, and Spanish.
 Sources have claimed that the word "ingagi" cannot be found "in any African language dictionary".
 "Ingagi" is in fact a Kinyarwanda word meaning "gorilla".

+The African women portrayed in the film are partially white American actresses in blackface.